Why President Trump's refusal to refute QAnon conspiracy theorists matters

-President Trump says he's glad to have support from voters who believe in a bogus online conspiracy theory called QAnon, an online conspiracy theory that has no basis in fact.
+President Trump says he's glad to have support from voters who believe in QAnon, a bogus online conspiracy theory that has no basis in fact.
 Some of its believers have made the move into mainstream Republican politics.

 QAnon supporters believe the president is fighting a secret group of pedophiles and sex traffickers inside the government.
 Facebook, Twitter, YouTube, and TikTok have all taken action recently to restrict QAnon content.